 3. Rusty Smith (6 snaps)

 As I indicated in the recap post, Locker played pretty well after some moments early where I was less impressed.
-After last week, it was encouraging to see he was 5-6 on throws 10+ yards downfield, though I think a great throw instead of a good one results in Nate Washington getting 6 points instead of "just" 34 yards at the end of the first half.
-I think Dowell Loggains will be glad to see he took off; at least one of the sacks counts as my mind as a failed scramble; that it was a sack was a product of him getting -5 yards instead of +1.
+After last week, it was encouraging to see he was 5-6 on throws 10+ yards downfield, though I think a great throw instead of a good one results in Nate Washington getting 6 points instead of “just” 34 yards at the end of the first half.
+I think Dowell Loggains will be glad to see he took off; at least one of the sacks counts in my mind as a failed scramble; that it was a sack was a product of him getting -5 yards instead of +1.
 None of the throws seemed to have a particularly high degree of difficulty, but 10+ yards completions are 10+ yard completions.

-Fitzpatrick did an Fitzpatrick-like thing in hitting Michael Preston downfield in stride.
-He kind of made up for it with what looked like a pretty bad interception; the Titans had been picking on rookie corner Robert Alford all game, but it looked like he did something in coverage he hadn't been doing and Fitzpatrick wasn't expecting and didn't compensate for.
-(Unless I'm wrong completely as to what happened.)
-Everything else he threw was short and generally on target.
+Fitzpatrick did an un-Fitzpatrick-like thing in hitting Michael Preston downfield in stride.
+He kind of made up for it with what looked like a pretty bad interception; the Titans had been picking on rookie corner Robert Alford all game, but it looked like he did something in coverage he hadn’t been doing and Fitzpatrick wasn’t expecting and didn’t compensate for.
+(Unless I’m wrong completely as to what happened.)
+Everything else Fitzpatrick threw was short and generally on target.
 He showed good composure under pressure with a rusher bearing down on him on both touchdowns.

 Rusty! didn’t get to throw a pass, but did get to take two kneels.

 CJ did CJ-like things.
 He ran well at times.
 I was less impressed with his running at other times.
 He picked up about 15 extra yards with a cut on a safety in the open field I didn’t expect.
 There was a time or two he seemed close to a big play until either he didn’t beat the safety or the blocking broke down just enough.